meverett1167/bados-sg-agility-2018/docs/bados/module6.rst

                HTTP::header insert X-Forwarded-For $xff
          }
        }
 3. Return to the browser tab monitoring the DoS Dashboard.
 Shortly, after the iRule change you should now see the **Blocked Bad Request** counter incrementing again.
-In time, |awaf| will begin to learn all the new IP's as well, but you should have have enough time to see both mitigations active concurrently.
+In time, |awaf| will begin to learn all the new IP's as well, but you should have enough time to see both mitigations active concurrently.

 4. Return to the browser tab monitoring the Dynamic Request Signatures.
 You should now see the attack signatures are again active and mitigating the attack until all new sources have been learned by bad actor detection.

+This completes the Introduction to L7 Behavioral DoS Self Guided Lab.
+Thanks for attending the session, and have a great week at F5 Agility 2018!

 .. |event-log-bados-start| image:: _images/event-log-bados-start.png